gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Uninstall-AIPScanner.md

 ```

 ## DESCRIPTION
 The Uninstall-AIPScanner cmdlet uninstalls the Windows Server service, Azure Information Protection Scanner.
 This command does not remove the SQL Server database that was created by running the [Install-AIPScanner](./Install-AIPScanner.md) cmdlet when the Azure Information Protection scanner was installed.
 If this database is no longer required, you must manually remove it.
-The default database name for the scanner is AIPScanner_\<computer_name> but when you specify a profile name, the database name for the scanner changes to AIPScanner_\<profile>.
+For the Azure Information Protection client (classic), the default database name for the scanner is AIPScanner_\<computer_name> but when you specify a profile name, the database name for the scanner changes to AIPScanner_\<profile>.

 This command also does not remove the scanner reports located in %localappdata%\Microsoft\MSIP\Scanner\Reports.

 To run this command, you must have local Administrator rights for the Windows Server computer and you must restart the computer after running the command to complete the removal process.

-The scanner is not currently supported for the Azure Information Protection unified labeling client.
+The scanner is not currently supported for the Azure Information Protection unified labeling client but you can download and install a preview version for testing.
+For instructions, see [Installing the Azure Information Protection scanner](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide#installing-the-azure-information-protection-scanner.md) from the admin guide for the unified labeling client.

 ## EXAMPLES